jackyes/LiveTracking/README.md

 # LiveTracking

+In config.php:
-Set a SecretKey in config.php
+Set a SecretKey and use it in logger app or http get request.
+Set ShowOnlyLastPos to true to show only the last recorded position.

-Use an Android app like GpsLogger or OsmAnd (or a simple HTTP Get) to send data to the server.
+Use an Android app like GpsLogger or OsmAnd (or a simple HTTP Get) to send data to the server:

 OsmAnd: https://<yourserver>/tracking.php?lat={0}&lon={1}&altitude={4}&acc={3}&timestamp={2}&speed={5}&key=<Insert_Key>
 GpsLogger: https://<yourserver>/tracking.php?lat=%LAT&lon=%LON&altitude=%ALT&speed=%SPD&timestamp=%TIMESTAMP&key=<Insert_Key>